Quentin18/higgs-boson-challenge/README.md

     - Apply log transformation on the data.
     - Standardize the columns using the mean and the standard deviation of the train dataset.
 - Expand the features using polynomial expansion.
 The degree is determined using cross validation.
-- Perform ridge regression for each subset.
+- Perform ridge regression on each subset.
 - Predict the labels for each test subset using the model determined with each train subset.
 - Merge the results.